• Skip to primary navigation

 • Gnocchi

-The leftovers taste just as good if not better the next day which is a huge plus for me.
-It’s nice to have a meal you can just heat up and serve on busy nights.
+The leftovers taste just as good if not better the next day, which is a huge plus for me.
+It's nice to have a meal you can just heat up and serve on busy nights.
 Pork shoulder reheats very well and will stay tender and delicious.

 What is Pork Sugo?

-Sugo is an Italian word that means “sauce”.
-Pork Sugo is an Italian sauce made of pork, red wine and tomatoes.
+Sugo is an Italian word that means "sauce".
+Pork Sugo is an authentic Italian tomato sauce made of pork, red wine and tomatoes.
 You sear the pork first to add even more flavor.
 Then you braise the pork in a sauce consisting of red wine, tomatoes, various herbs, veggies, jam and chicken stock.

 pork, tomato, wine, onion, carrots braising in a pot